-Hot Joints are a common problem to find in electrical connections on your trailers and inside your caravans.
+Hot Joints are a common problem to find in electrical connections on your trailer plugs and inside your caravans.

 A hot joint is an electrical connection that becomes loose over time or connected by only a few strands in the connector ferrule.

 A small cable like 23/.0076 has 23 strands of wire.
 Only eight stands of the cable may be under the screw and the balance inside the with no physical connection.

 Cables touching the ferrule may conduct electricity but are not connected.
 Once a load is applied these cables can spark full load, creating heat and therefore a hot joint.

 One in a MIllion Error